tfgg/yournextmep/_candidates/eu2014/ukip/nigel-wickens.md

 person: nigel-wickens
 region: east-midlands
 party: ukip
-title: East Midlands - UKIP - Nigel Wickens
+title: Nigel Wickens is running for MEP in East Midlands for UKIP
 incumbent: false
 ---